bluejay-19/Vault/README.md

 - **Tied spending categories** — when two or more categories have identical totals, Frank references the first one encountered rather than acknowledging the tie.
 Planned fix in v2.
+- **Not mobile optimized** — designed for desktop; multi-column layouts may not render well on small screens

 ---